 Cost burden - also known as overpayment for housing - is a significant problem for many Alameda County residents, especially as the housing values shot up in the past few years.
 As housing becomes increasingly scarce, people are required to spend more and more of their income for housing.
-Data in Table II-36 shows that within Unincorporated Alameda County 41.4 percent of all households reported that they paid 30 percent or more of their gross monthly income on housing.
-Owner occupied units had a larger share of households overpaying for housing (23.3% vs. 18.1%).
+Data in Table II-36 shows that within Unincorporated Alameda County 41.3 percent of all households reported that they paid 30 percent or more of their gross monthly income on housing.
+Owner occupied units had a larger share of households overpaying for housing (23.4% vs. 17.9%).
 When disaggregated by income level, units occupied by renters having low incomes reported the highest percentage of persons overpaying for housing.
 However, moderate and above moderate income owner occupied units also have high levels of overpayment.
-Renters with moderate and above moderate incomes accounted for nearly 38 percent of all renters (6,710 households).
-Of those households, 11 percent (726 households) paid more than 30 percent of their income for housing.
-Moderate and above moderate income households comprised more than 66 percent (6,610) of the total of households in owneroccupied units that are overpaying for their housing costs.
-This data suggests that even persons who are able to afford market rate housing must devote more of their income to housing costs.
+Nearly 14 percent of those households reported that they paid more than 30 percent of their gross income for housing.
+Even persons who are able to afford market rate housing must devote more of their income to housing costs.
 This data is consistent with data from other sources documenting the high cost of living in the San Francisco Bay Area and indicates a demand for owner-occupied and rental housing.

-Table II-36: Overpayment by Income Level, 2008-12
+Table II-36: Overpayment by Income Level, 2006-2010